sideprotocol/testnet/shambhala/README.md

-Here's docs for Shambhala testnet
+Here's docs for our first testnet:  Shambhala